nataniayp/plEASE/README.md

 * In-app chat function
 * Deletion of request
+* Sort by function for requests
+* Push notifications when request is accepted by another user

 We are also welcoming ideas for additional features to our application.
 Please contact either one of the developer listed below with your ideas.